Dperazzolo/tacrolimus_data_generator/README.md

 5. Download the generated dataset as a `.csv` file

 ---

+## Example Datasets

+Pre-generated datasets are available in the [`example_generated_dataset`](./example_generated_dataset) folder:

+- `tacrolimus_datasets_48h.zip`: Simulated 48-hour profiles
+- `tacrolimus_datasets_120h.zip`: Simulated 120-hour profiles

+Each ZIP archive contains:

+- A CSV file with the **simulated covariates** for each virtual subject
+- A CSV file with the corresponding **Tacrolimus concentration–time profiles**, generated using a one-compartment PK model with first-order absorption and elimination
+---

 ## ⚠️ Disclaimer

 The simulated data are for research and development purposes only. **They must not be used for clinical or diagnostic purposes.**

-If you use this tool in your research or publication, please consider citing this project or linking to the repository.
+If you use this tool in your research or publication, please consider citing the paper (cite also this project and link).

 ---

-## Citation
-......(to complete)......